 Usually, I like to add a lot of stuff to a burger, as you could probably tell by some of my past recipes, like my Vegetarian Chorizo Burger with Grilled Poblano and Cilantro Pesto, Moroccan Spiced Lamb Burger with Pea Hummus, Goat Cheese, and Beets, Tandoori Spiced Chicken Burger with Mango, Paneer “Indian Cheeseburgers”, and my

 Apple Chicken Burgers with Basil and Gouda.

-… For this one, though, I tend to eat it pretty plain – just a little mayo or lemon aioli, maybe a bit of lettuce.
+… For these Spinach Feta Salmon Burgers, though, I tend to eat it pretty plain – just a little mayo or lemon aioli, maybe a bit of lettuce.